 It’s already a bear market.
 And now, a growing chorus of experts are predicting a recession within the next year.
 What does this mean for stocks in the months ahead?
 It means you should be investing in safe dividend stocks, for one.
 I’ll tell you which two are my favorite in a bit.

 The main culprit is inflation and the Fed’s reaction to it.
 Inflation continues to rise to levels not seen in 40 years.
 Meanwhile, the behind-the-curve Fed, which should have acted a year before they did, is being uncharacteristically aggressive in raising rates.
-The Central Bank has raised the federal funds rate by higher amounts than they have in decades over the last two meetings and have vowed to continue meaningful rate hikes in future meetings.
+The Central Bank has raised the federal funds rate by higher amounts than they have in decades over the last few meetings and have vowed to continue meaningful rate hikes in future meetings.

 There is increasing skepticism that this inflation can be tamed without the Fed driving the economy into a recession.
 Of course, predictions have a way of not panning out.
 It is possible that we avoid a recession.
 Inflation could recede all by itself and the Fed won’t have to be as aggressive as currently feared.
 Commodity prices have already fallen significantly over the last month amidst all this inflation talk.
 Oil prices, which have played a huge role in driving inflation higher, are down a lot.